Moonveil-Kanata/muragraylevelfix-deck/README.md

 This fix will use combination between **film grain for dithering, lift & gamma (only on near-black pixel)** and your **mura map (only on your bright pixel)**.
 While **this is not perfect**, atleast it will fix half of the screen issue.

 # Usage
-> [!IMPORTANT]
-> - Only works in-game, not the Wayland/Xwayland UI nor KDE Plasma
-> - vkBasalt works only on Vulkan and DX, for openGL or even nested desktop use the gamescope method at the [Troubleshoot](https://github.com/Moonveil-Kanata/muragraylevelfix-deck?tab=readme-ov-file#gamescope).
-> - Shader can visible with external monitor, toggle it by press ``Tab`` button on keyboard, or toggle globally at the [Troubleshoot](https://github.com/Moonveil-Kanata/muragraylevelfix-deck?tab=readme-ov-file#toggle-globally)
-> - 16:10 & 16:9

 **Installation:**
 1. Install vkbasalt locally, follow this guide https://github.com/simons-public/steam-deck-vkbasalt-install